unreal55/mtouch-quiz/readme.txt

 * Initial release

 == Upgrade Notice ==

 = 3.0.2 =
 * COLOR THEMES!!
 * Enhancement to premium email results feature so that results message now includes explanation text and hint text when included.
+* Fixed a bug not reporting multiple correct answers properly in Gravity Forms.
+(Thanks Joel!)

+= 3.0.2 =
+* COLOR THEMES!!
+* Enhancement to premium email results feature so that results message now includes explanation text and hint text when included.